Balm Bench

 Overview

 Black pepper essential oil is mostly a scent tool.
 In beard oils, balms, and salves, it brings a dry, spicy edge that can make a blend feel tighter, less sweet, and more grounded.
-It reads crisp at first, then settles into a woody warmth that works well in masculine or studio-style profiles.
+It smells crisp at first, then settles into a woody warmth that works well in wood, smoke, leather, or dry spice blends.

 For the Science Hippies